IsaacNichol/Isaac-f1-data/README.md

 Creating 3 tables sessions, drivers and positions this should give me a good basis for doing some data analysis

 See [TODO](/TODO.md) for next things i am working on

+I am using PyQT5 for a simple UI